 This curry salmon noodle bowl with mango is packed with fresh flavors!
-Drizzle with an Asian soy-lime dressing for even more of a kick!
+Drizzle with a soy-lime dressing for even more of a kick!

 With intuitive eating, you're never done learning.
 I consider myself a fairly intuitive eater at this point, but I still have learning moments!
 Like last Thursday, for example.